aetperf/aetperf.github.io/_posts/2022-09-22-Download-some-benchmark-road-networks-for-Shortest-Paths-algorithms.md

 There is an interesting warning on the download page :
 > Known issues: the data has numerous errors, in particular gaps in major highways and bridges.
 This may result in routes that are very different from real-life ones.
 One should take this into consideration when experimenting with the data.

-Anyway, this does not really matter to us because the plan is to implement a shortest path algorithm in Python/Cython and to compare various implementations, but not to find realistic routes.
+This does not really matter to us because the plan is to implement a shortest path algorithm in Python/Cython and to compare various implementations, but not to find realistic routes.

 The networks are available as compressed text files.
 So here are the very simple steps followed in this notebook: